ruBootstrap/bootstrap-vue/src/components/tabs/README.md

 variant, you may want to provided your own custom styling classes, as Bootstrap v4 CSS assumes the tab controls will always be placed on the top of the tabs content.

-**Note:** _overflowing text may occur if your width is narrower than the tab title.
+**Примечание:** _overflowing text may occur if your width is narrower than the tab title.
 You may need additional custom styling._

 ## Active classes